mbarzeev/quake-stats/README.md

 3. After node has been install, open CMD, go to the root directory of the project and run `npm install`.
 4. If you need to just update the components, run `bower install`.
 5. Drop your Quake III Arena games.log file in the root directory of the project.
-6. Run `grunt server` from the root sirectory of the project.
+6. Run `grunt server` from the root directory of the project.

 Your browser shoud open with the application launched.